 This course will introduce students to the origins, functions, structure and issues facing the contemporary United Nations and prepare a student delegation to participate in a Model United Nations conference.
 Participation in the conference is a requirement for the course.
 Students will earn 3 credits the first time they complete this course.
-The course may be repeated for $1{\text -}2$ hours of credit.
+The course may be repeated for 1-2 hours of credit.

-POL-498 Honors Thesis in Political Science (3.00 cr.)
+POL-498 Honors Thesis in Political Science

 Each senior major in the Honors and/or Teaching Fellows Program must choose, research, write and also present orally an honors thesis that reflects her training, interests, and/or career direction.
 Each student who plans to write an honors thesis must, in consultation with a departmental adviser, identify a viable topic before she registers for POL-498.
-Prerequisites: POL-205.
+Prereauisite: POL-205.